 - Travel Luggage

-Another reason I like this four-piece luggage set is because it is affordable and durable.
-The set is $118.22 on Amazon.
+Another reason I prefer this four-piece luggage set is its affordability and durability.
+The 4-piece set is $82.46 on Amazon, and the 6-piece set is $112.92.
 With Prime, you can get it the next day, which is convenient for some of us who realize the luggage we have had for years is no longer functional, and we need to fly within days, but we are too busy to go to the store and start shuffling through suitcases.
-Also, I like 4-piece luggage sets because they give you options to choose which piece to take with you, depending on your packing requirements.
-You do not have to buy new suitcases every time you go on a trip because you have a lot of luggage to pick from.
-Another suitcase brand perfect for solo travelers is the Long Vacation’s 4-piece luggage set, which offers 6 pieces because it has 4-wheel suitcases, a weekend travel bag, and a toiletry bag.
-This set gives you plenty of options, depending on the duration of your trip.
+Also, I like 4-piece luggage sets because they let you choose which piece to take, depending on your packing needs.
+You do not have to buy new suitcases every time you travel because you have plenty of luggage to choose from.
+Another suitcase brand perfect for solo travelers is Long Vacation’s 4-piece luggage set, which includes 4 wheels: 2 suitcases, a weekend travel bag, and a toiletry bag.
+This set offers plenty of options, depending on your trip duration.
+I also like the Romswi Expandable 21” 3Pcs Luggage Set.
+It is fashionable and provides ample space for short-term travel.

 - Female Hygiene

-The most essential thing I pack whenever I travel, especially when I go on international trips, is my female hygiene products.
-Although it is inevitable to bring feminine hygiene products when we travel, we tend to buy such items in small portions because we think such products exist everywhere.
-We will find them in more immense amounts at our destination.
+The most essential thing I pack whenever I travel, especially on international trips, is my feminine hygiene products.
+Although it is necessary to bring feminine hygiene products when we travel, we tend to buy them in small quantities because they are readily available.
+We will find them in much greater quantities at our destination.
 This mentality can work if you are traveling for a short duration.
-Still, if you plan to study abroad for a year or move abroad, you might need to stock up on your feminine hygiene products because not all products are created equal, and you may not find what you are used to.
+However, if you plan to study abroad for a year or move abroad, you might need to stock up on your feminine hygiene products, as not all products are created equal, and you may not find what you are used to.

 - Clothing

-It is evitable to include clothing in packing essentials.
-However, unlike other items, clothes are the only items you should not have too much stress on and are the only items on this list that you really should pack based on the three requirements listed above.
-If you consider the duration, purpose, and location, you will pack articles of clothing according to your requirements.
-If you are going on a summer trip to Bali, you will pack lighter clothes.
+It is impossible to omit clothing from the list of packing essentials.
+However, unlike other items, clothes are the only ones you should not stress about, and they are the only items on this list you really should pack based on the three requirements listed above.
+If you consider the duration, purpose, and location, you will pack your clothing accordingly.
+If you are traveling to Bali in the summer, you will pack lighter clothing.
 If you will ski in the Swiss Alps, you will pack accordingly.
-You will need more clothes if you are going abroad for a long duration and less if you travel for a shorter stay.
+You will need more clothes if you are going abroad for a long trip, and fewer if you are traveling for a shorter stay.

-However, solo female travelers should not stress too much about clothes because, as women, we tend to like going shopping when we are abroad, and it is unnecessary to pack lots of clothes when you are hoping to shop; there are particular articles of clothing that you must include in your packing list.
+However, solo female travelers should not stress too much about clothing, as women tend to enjoy shopping abroad.
+It is unnecessary to pack lots of clothes if you plan to shop; you only need to include specific items on your packing list.
 As someone who has traveled to different countries with different climates, I know these articles of clothing are necessary.
-First, every female traveler needs a jacket and blazer.
+First, every female traveler needs a jacket and a blazer.
 One of my favorite blazers is the Quince’s Knit Blazer, and I like the Quince’s Comfort Stretch Chore Jacket.
-You can wear these two articles of clothing anywhere you go.
+You can wear these two articles of clothing anywhere.
 It is perfect to wear even in the summer breeze.

-When traveling, the goal of my clothing list is to pack light but necessary articles of clothing.
+When traveling, my goal is to pack only the essentials.
 I prefer adding different types of clothing for various purposes.
-As a young professional, networking is available everywhere, even if I only travel for leisure.
-Therefore, when I pack, I choose clothes that I can wear for professional settings or a business casual ensemble.
+As a young professional, networking is available everywhere, even when I travel for leisure.
+Therefore, when I pack, I choose clothes that I can wear in professional settings or a business-casual ensemble.
 That is why I love jumpsuits.
-You can wear a jumpsuit for a casual and professional function, making it an essential article of clothing.
+You can wear a jumpsuit for both casual and professional occasions, making it an essential wardrobe piece.
 I love this Amiah Jumpsuit from Revolve.
 It is a flirty jumpsuit that you can wear for a night out with friends, a date, or a professional network event.
 You can wear it with sandals or heels, depending on the event you are heading to.
-Another article of clothing every solo traveler should add is a black dress.
+Another article of clothing every solo traveler should add to their wardrobe is a black dress.
 A black dress is a woman’s favorite go-to item because you can wear it for any occasion.
-As for dresses, I like Nordstrom’s Strapless Shirred Sheer Mesh Body-Con Dress.
-It is fun, flirty, and sexy and brings out the classy in you for any event you get invited to.
+Here’s a comprehensive list for any adventure.

 - Two pairs of Jeans